EliasNehme/DeepNebulae/README.md

 https://github.com/user-attachments/assets/3ecf7e85-1733-4e54-9ea7-ffdad1431f43

 There's no need to download any dataset as the code itself generates the training and the test sets.
-Demo 1 illustrates how to train a localization model based on retreived phase masks and channel alignment, and demo 4 illustrates how the method can be used to learn optimzied phase masks.
+Demo 1 illustrates how to train a localization model based on retreived phase masks and channel alignment, and demo 4 illustrates how the method can be used to learn optimized phase masks.
 The remaining demos evaluate pre-trained models on both simulated and experimental data.

 # Optical setup